amcginlay/k8s-primer/content/023_services/_index.md

 ## Service type summary

-You may hear about other types of services that build on `ClusterIP`.
+You may hear about other types of services that build on `ClusterIP`--`NodePort` and `LoadBalancer`.
+There is another service type called `ExternalName`.
 These are beyond the scope of this workshop, however deserve a brief mention.
 These can be a distraction.
 They do serve their purposes.
 However, as you come to better understand `ClusterIP`, you may likely come to believe that it is sufficient for many of your pod-to-pod communications needs.
 - `NodePort` builds on `ClusterIP` by mapping any of the node IP addresses along with a specific port number into the underlying `ClusterIP`.
 This enables inbound communications from outside the cluster.
 - `LoadBalancer` builds on `NodePort`--and thus `ClusterIP`--by allocating a load balancer service or mechanism that operates outside the cluster--that maps to the list of node port addresses.
 This allows external mechanisms to be involved as well in inbound communications from outside the cluster.
-- `ExternalName` merely maps a `ClusterIP` to another DNS name, which could resolve to a "service" (in the general non-Kubernetes sense of the word) outside the cluster.
+- `ExternalName` merely maps a DNS name of a service in the cluster to another DNS name, which could resolve to a "service" (in the general non-Kubernetes sense of the word) outside the cluster.

-When you are ready to go beyond the capabilities of `ClusterIP` services, you may want to consider service meshes, which are quite beyond the scope of this workshop.
+When you are ready to go beyond the capabilities of Kubernetes services, you may want to consider service meshes, which are quite beyond the scope of this workshop.

 Here is a Venn Diagram depiction of these Kubernetes `Service` types.

 {{< mermaid >}}
 graph TB
+subgraph Service
   subgraph ClusterIP
     subgraph NodePort
       subgraph LoadBalancer
+      end
     end
   end
   subgraph ExternalName
   end
 end